10 Random Thoughts While Bikepacking

 6. YES, I CAN

-Be it online communities or other cyclists met along the way who have provided me with advice, shelter, food, free bike parts or just a good chat, I am happy and proud to be a part of such a great group of people.
+Be it online communities, or other cyclists met along the way who have provided me with advice, shelter, food, free bike parts or just a good chat, I am happy and proud to be a part of such a great group of people.

 Before this trip, I was a health freak with way too much control over everything I ate.
 It was all about the superfood and everything had to be organic and wholesome.
 The only thing I had no control over was all the stress that I had inflicted on myself with a manic pace of life, juggling a university degree as a mature student with two demanding jobs and an intense half marathon training.
 I was stuck in this vicious circle that’s so common throughout the western world, and it was making me miserable.
 I was trying to lead a healthy lifestyle by having complete control of my diet and exercising, but so long as I was holding on to the stress I was never going to reach optimum health.
 Now, I have admittedly been eating a lot of junk so far on the trip (namely 7 Eleven instant noodles…), but I am feeling at peace, balanced and free from stress.
 Being able to let go is actually a great feeling.
 And I bought a bag of chia seeds.
 Baby steps.
 Life is a work in progress.